 Split peas are low in fat and carbohydrate but high in protein and fiber, making them a perfect meat substitute.
 It also means they’re ideal for anyone following a low-carb, plant-based diet.

-While they still use plant-based ingredients, these foods are typically processed to create new food types (i.e., tofu) or sold as imitations of well-known meat products, such as a plant-based burger.
-They aren’t necessarily supposed to taste like meat, but rather help you enjoy the same kind of meals you would if you ate some beef or chicken.
+While these products still use plant-based ingredients, these foods are processed to create new food types (i.e., tofu) or sold as imitations of well-known meat products, such as veggie sausages.

 Tofu is a source of soy protein that’s sold in blocks.
 It has a firm texture and is typically used in Asian dishes to imitate meat pieces.